udacity/AIPND-revision/notes/project_intro-to-python.md

 &nbsp;

 ## Issues with the Project Workspace
-While it is recommended that you work on the project within the **_Project Workspace_**, a few students _may_ experienced issues trying to work within the _Project Workspace_.
+While it is recommended that you work on the project within the **_Project Workspace_**, a few students _may_ have experienced issues trying to work within the _Project Workspace_.
 Some students found these issues resolved when they switched their internet browsers.
 Specifically, some students found that **_Chrome_** worked best; while others found that **_Firefox_** worked better for them.
 If you are running into the problem where the _files_ in the workspace don't load and/or running code within the workspace runs extremely slowly; please try the following:
 * Quit and exit out of the **_web browser_** you are using, then open it back up and restart it.
 * Switch to a different **_web browser_**.

-If you run into issues with the **_Project Workspace_** and the above recommendations didn't work; alternativIy, you are welcome to complete the project on a local computer using the instructions in the next [FAQ](https://github.com/udacity/AIPND-revision/blob/master/notes/project_intro-to-python.md#running-the-project-on-a-local-computer).
+If you run into issues with the **_Project Workspace_** and the above recommendations didn't work; alternatively, you are welcome to complete the project on a local computer using the instructions in the next [FAQ](https://github.com/udacity/AIPND-revision/blob/master/notes/project_intro-to-python.md#running-the-project-on-a-local-computer).
 &nbsp;
 &nbsp;

 ## Running the Project on a Local Computer
-While it is recommended that you work on the project within the **_Project Workspace_**, to run the project on a local computer, you will have needed to have python 3.6 intalled on your computer.
+While it is recommended that you work on the project within the **_Project Workspace_**, to run the project on a local computer, you will have needed to have Python 3.6 intalled on your computer.
 ### Installing Anaconda
 The easiest way to install python and the appropriate python modules is to install [Anaconda](https://www.anaconda.com/download).
 You will also have found the directions to install Anaconda in **_2.
 Intro to Python_**, **_Lesson 5.
 Scripting_**, **_Section 3.
 Install Python Using Anaconda_**.
 ### Installing PyTorch and torchvision